vjz3qz/brick-breaker/README.md

 # 🧱 Brick Breaker 🧱
-Recreated Brick Breaker from scratch in Java.
-Programmed in-game components using object-oriented programming concepts like inheritance, encapsulation, association, and composition.
+Recreated Brick Breaker from scratch in Java using Eclipse and later IntelliJ.
+Programmed in-game components using test-driven development approach with the JUnit framework.
 Supported keyboard input and graphical user interface.
-Used Gradle script to build an executable .jar file.
+Adopted key object-oriented programming concepts like inheritance, encapsulation, association, and composition within the project.
+Used a Build Gradle script to build an executable .jar file.

 ### How to run the game:
 #### IntelliJ:
 1) copy the .git link of this repository.